HugoRas/Aflevering-3ugers-3.semester/README.md

 #### Database (MariaDB)
 - Stores users, roles, patients, recordings, signals, and clinician comments
-- Acts as coordination point between web application and worker
+- Acts as coordination point between the web application and the worker

 ---

 ## Authentication, Sessions, and RBAC

 Authentication logic resides in `controllers/auth.py`.
 User credentials are validated against hashed passwords using `verify_password()`.
 Passwords are never stored in plaintext.

 Upon successful login, the user identifier (`user_id`) and role (`role`) are stored in the Flask session.
 Only minimal identity-related information is stored, and sessions are cleared on logout.

 Authorization is enforced using a custom `require_role()` decorator.
-This implements RBAC and adheres to the **principle of least privilege**.
+This implements **Role-Based Access Control (RBAC)** and adheres to the **principle of least privilege**, following established guidance from NIST.
-The RBAC model follows guidance from **NIST**.

 ---

+## Deployment Model (Generic)

+The system is designed to run behind a standard **Apache2** web server configuration.

+- Static content can be served directly by Apache.
+- Dynamic requests are forwarded to the Flask application using a **reverse proxy**.
+- The Flask application should be executed using a production WSGI server (e.g. Gunicorn).

+This deployment model is commonly supported on university and shared Linux hosting environments.

+---

 ## Requirements

-- Linux (Ubuntu / Debian recommended)
+- Linux-based operating system
 - Python 3.10 or newer
 - Git
 - MariaDB Server